woldner/VisualLinter/README.md

   └── test.js
 ```

-When you open or save `source.js` `VisualLinter` will use the `.eslintrc` file at the root of the project as its config.
+When `source.js` is being opened or saved the `.eslintrc` file at the root of the project will be used as its config.

-When you open or save `test.js` `VisualLinter` will use the `.eslintrc` file in the `tests/` directory.
+When `test.js` is being opened or saved the `.eslintrc` file in the `tests/` directory will be used as its config.

 If you prefer using a personal config file located in your user home directory (e.g. `~/.eslintrc`), be sure to tick the checkbox `'Use personal ESLint config instead of local'` under `Tools > Options >  VisualLinter`.

 If there are multiple config files in the same directory, `VisualLinter` will only use one.
 The priority order is:

 1.  .eslintrc.js
 2.  .eslintrc.yaml
 3.  .eslintrc.yml
 4.  .eslintrc.json
 5.  .eslintrc

-Currently, this extension does NOT support the use of `package.json` as its config file.
+Currently, `VisualLinter` does NOT support the use of `package.json` as its config file.

 Please note that additional `ESLint` plugins may be required in order to lint files depending on your config.
-The `VisualLinter` output window could help identify these plugins.
+The output window could help identify these plugins.

 ## Language Support